mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 Improving code review technique helps your reviewer, your team, and, most importantly: you.

-* Learn faster
+### Learn faster

-  * If you properly prepare changelists for review, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
-  * Your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.
+If you properly prepare changelists for review, it directs your reviewer's attention to areas that support your growth rather than boring issues like style violations.
+Your reviewer provides better feedback when you demonstrate an appreciation for constructive criticism.

-* Make others better
+### Make others better

-  * The way you participate in code reviews as an author sets an example for others.
-  * When you follow effective practices, it rubs off on your teammates.
-This makes your job easier when you're reviewing their code.
+The way you participate in code reviews as an author sets an example for others.
+Effective practices rub off on your teammates, which makes your job easier when the tables are turned.

-* Minimize team conflicts
+### Minimize team conflicts

-  * Code reviews are sensitive and are a common source of friction.
+Code reviews are a common source of friction.
+Reduce arguments by approaching them deliberately and conscientiously.
-  * Approaching code reviews deliberately and conscientiously results in fewer arguments.

 ## The golden rule: value your reviewer's time

-Reviewing code is difficult.
-It's more demanding than writing the code in the first place.
+This advice sounds obvious, but I often see authors treat reviewers like their personal quality assurance technicians.
+They ignore opportunities to catch careless errors, and they make minimal effort to organize their changelist for reviewability.

 Your teammate arrives at work each day with a finite supply of focus.
 If they allocate some of it to reviewing your code, that's time they can't spend on their work.
 It's only fair that you maximize the value of their time.

-This advice sounds obvious, but I often see authors treat reviewers like their personal quality assurance technicians.
-They ignore opportunities to catch careless errors, and they make minimal effort to organize their changelist for reviewability.

 Reviews drastically improve when participants trust each other.
 Your reviewer puts more effort into helping you when they have confidence that you respect their time and take their feedback seriously.
 If you treat your reviewer as an obstacle you have to overcome, you miss out on a valuable perspective.